nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 # User Guide

-Now, we know you are just as excited as we are [about this product](https://github.com/CS2103AUG2016-T09-C2/main/blob/master/README.md).
-But before you start throwing your money at us (even Jimi is entirely free), you should first learn **how to use Jimi**.
+We know you are just as excited as we are [about Jimi](https://github.com/CS2103AUG2016-T09-C2/main/blob/master/README.md).
+But before you start throwing your money at us (even though Jimi is entirely free), you should first learn **how to use Jimi**.
 What follows should guide you on how to setup, install and use Jimi easily.

 <br>